Sysa/Python/README.md

 ## Genie to Asana
-Python adapter to connect Siebel DB (Genie) to Asana's API No documentation, integration with legacy
+Python adapter to connect Siebel DB (Genie) to Asana's API

+No documentation, integration with legacy software and DB

 ## PC Settings Backuper
-Simple script to archive and move files, with e-mail report No documentation
+Simple script to archive and move files, with e-mail report

+No documentation

+## book_parse
+Script to grab e-book from web-portal and export results in xml\html\pdf

+No documentation